Skip to content

 Azores Whale Heritage Area

-Home to 28 species of cetaceans with stunning landscapes and rich marine biodiversity.
+28 species of cetaceans can be seen in this area with stunning landscapes and rich marine biodiversity.

 Play video